Are you dealing with the issue of your LG refrigerator not making ice but water works?

 The filter gets clogged over time with all the dirt it filters out, blocking water flow to the dispenser.

-You should replace that filter every 6 months to prevent clogs and keep good water flow.
+You should replace the filter every six months to prevent clogs and maintain good water flow.
 Installing the filter wrong can also limit water flow and may cause leaks.

 And using a non-OEM filter might not fit right or work well, messing up the dispenser water flow even more.